 Thousands of Azerbaijanis killed in Baku 100 years ago

-Azerbaijan marks a tragic anniversary – the centenary of the March massacre.
+Azerbaijan marks a tragic anniversary – the centenary of the March massacre in Baku.
 According to various estimates ranging from 3 000 up to 12 000 civilians, most of them ethnic Azerbaijanis, were killed in Baku.

 The Soviet-time historiography claimed that those developments were part of the civil war on the territory of the former Russian Empire, which lasted from 1918 until 1922.
 However, starting from 1998, those events have been officially referred to in Azerbaijan as the ‘genocide of Azerbaijanis’.